Effective action and black hole solutions in asymptotically safe quantum gravity: Summary

 Depending on the initial values for the numerical integration, our solutions can be categorized into three types, displayed in \Cref{fig:fgSolsRowPlot}.
 We observed intriguing hints that the quantum corrections may shift the location of the classical horizon and significantly alter the classical geometry already in the near-horizon regime, leading to naked singularities (type I), modified black holes (type II) or exotic type III geometries.
 It is interesting that the additional degrees of freedom in the field equations allow for solutions that resemble a classical Schwarzschild black hole in the IR but show new, non-trivial features in the UV.

+Promising places to look for observational signatures of these new solutions would be the shadow images of supermassive black holes \cite{Held:2019xde, Eichhorn:2022bgu, Daas:2022iid} or the ringdown of the gravitational wave signal after a compact binary merger \cite{Silva:2022srr}.
+Although, based on the exponential suppression of the corrections in the weak field limit \labelcref{eq:WeakFieldLimit}, one would naively expect the modifications to the classical solution to be small for astrophysical masses $M\gg1$, one may still be able to constrain the possible values of $S_{0}$ and $S_2$.
+Furthermore, the effects may be significantly enhanced when considering rotating black holes \cite{Eichhorn:2022bbn}.

-We interpret our results as a promising and important step towards connecting the underlying asymptotically safe theory of quantum gravity to potentially observable consequences for black hole spacetimes.
+In summary, we interpret our results as a promising and important step towards connecting the fundamental asymptotically safe theory of quantum gravity to potentially observable consequences for black hole spacetimes.

 \acknowledgments We thank A.~Bonanno, T.~Denz, A.~Held, A.~Eichhorn and M.~Reichert for discussions.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster) and the Collaborative Research Centre SFB 1225 - 273811115 (ISOQUANT).
+J.T. is supported by the DFG under the Emmy-Noether program grant no. DO 2574/1-1, project number 496592360.